Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

 where $\Psi_1,\cdots,\Psi_n$ denotes the off-shell closed string states $|\Psi_1\rangle,\cdots,|\Psi_n\rangle$.

 The off-shell string measure $ \Omega^{(g,n)}_{6g-6+2n}\left(|\Psi_1\rangle,\cdots,|\Psi_n\rangle\right)$ can be constructed using the vertex operators of arbitrary conformal dimension.
 Remember that the integrated vertex operator having conformal dimension zero represents a state satisfying classical on-shell condition.
 Hence, the off-shell string measure depends on the choice of local coordinates around the punctures on the Riemann surface.
-As a result, the integration measure of an off-shell amplitude is not a genuine differential form on the moduli space $\mathcal{M}_{g,n}$, because this space does not know about the various choices of local coordinates around the punctures.
-Instead, we need to consider it as a differential form defined on a section of a larger space $\mathcal{P}_{g,n}$.
+As a result, the integration measure of an off-shell amplitude is not a genuine differential form on the moduli space $\mathcal{M}_{g,n}$, since $\mathcal{M}_{g,n}$ has no information about the various choices of local coordinates around the punctures.
+Instead, we must consider $\Omega^{(g,n)}_{6g-6+2n}\left(|\Psi_1\rangle,\cdots,|\Psi_n\rangle\right)$ as a differential form defined on a section of a larger space $\mathcal{P}_{g,n}$.
 This space is defined as a fiber bundle over $\mathcal{M}_{g,n}$.
 The fiber direction of the fiber bundle $\pi: \mathcal{P}_{g,n}\to \mathcal{M}_{g,n}$ contains the information about all possible choices of local coordinates around the $n$ punctures on a genus $g$ Riemann surface.
-If we restrict ourselves to the dynamical string fields (see (\ref{subsidiary condition})), then we can consider the differential form of our interest as a form defined on a section of the space $\widehat{\mathcal{P}}_{g,n}$.
+If we restrict ourselves to the dynamical string fields, satisfying (\ref{subsidiary condition}), then we can consider the differential form of our interest as a form defined on a section of the space $\widehat{\mathcal{P}}_{g,n}$.
 This space is smaller compared to the space $\mathcal{P}_{g,n}$.
-We can understand $\widehat{\mathcal{P}}_{g,n}$ as a base space of the fiber bundle $\widehat \pi: \mathcal{P}_{g,n}\to \widehat{\mathcal{P}}_{g,n}$ with the fiber direction contains the information about different choices of local coordinates around each of the $n$ punctures that differ by only a phase factor.
+We can describe $\widehat{\mathcal{P}}_{g,n}$ as a base space of the fiber bundle $\widehat \pi: \mathcal{P}_{g,n}\to \widehat{\mathcal{P}}_{g,n}$.
+The fiber direction knows about different choices of local coordinates around each of the $n$ punctures that differ by only a phase factor.